 This means that even Satan (created as an angelic being) is aware of Jesus' resurrection, as well as the angels in heaven.
-All of creation and the spirit world have witnessed the resurrection of Christ.
+Both the physical and the spirit world have witnessed the resurrection of Christ.

 4. Proclaimed Among the Nations

-Beginning at Jerusalem until the end of the world, the truth about Jesus will be preached to all men (I Timothy 2:4-6).
-Jesus gave this instruction to His Apostles after His resurrection and, many years later, Paul says that this instruction was carried out.
+Beginning at Jerusalem and outward to all nations, the truth about Jesus has been and continues to be preached to all men (I Timothy 2:4-6).
+Jesus gave this instruction to His Apostles after His resurrection and, many years later, Paul says that this instruction was carried out fully.

 18And Jesus came up and spoke to them, saying, "All authority has been given to Me in heaven and on earth.
 19Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, 20teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age."